prismify-co/ko/README.md

 # Roadmap

-- Support other projects like Next.js and Sapper
+- Support other projects like Nuxt.js and Sapper
-- Support ko tasks (see About)
+- Support ko recipes (Experimental!
+Please do not use!)
+  - Configures your project by running `ko install [recipe]`. e.g. Chakra
-- Support initialization of Git and Docker
+- Support for Docker

 # Usage